Maitre-Pangolin/maitre-pangolin/README.md

 ###  👋 Hi there 👋

-I'm Martin, an aspiring Full-Stack developer living in Montreal.
+I'm Martin, a JS Full-Stack developer living in Montreal.

-🌱 I've quit my job in January 2021 to learn MERN stack and web technologies.
+🌱 After an engineering career I decided to change path to learn web development and the M/P ERN stack.
 I'm currently having a blast and learning a tons of stuff !

 🎨 I'm also a digital artist, I like to create numerical artwork ranging from interactive art installation to drawings pen plotted thanks to my trusty AxiDraw, you can find some of my work on [Instagram](https://www.instagram.com/croc0smos/)